mhabic/mhabic.github.io/index.md

 You can contact me at <a href='&#109;ailto&#58;&#37;6Dha&#98;&#105;c%&#52;0s&#105;&#37;&#54;D&#37;6Fns-r%6F%63k&#46;e%&#54;&#52;u'>m&#104;&#97;&#98;ic&#64;simo&#110;s-rock&#46;&#101;du</a>.

-Every so often, I write a rambling post about a topic I've been thinking about recently.
+Every so often, I write a post about a topic I've been thinking about recently.
 You can navigate to the posts above, but here is a list of the latest few: